 Making The Glaze

-This glaze combines ingredients from several recipes I found on the Internet...but the addition of Gentleman Jack was sort of a spur of the moment decision!
+This glaze combines ingredients from several recipes I found on the Internet...but the addition of Gentleman Jack was a spur of the moment decision on my part!

 Set the glaze aside in an airtight container.
 You won't be needing it until the last hour of cooking.